IndicoDataSolutions/corvid/README.md

 ## TODO

+- read `aliases` from madeleine's annotation and add to `datasets.json`
 0. font information in cells
 1. finish evaluation module for table extraction; write example script for API
 2. table normalizing function